2023-comp0016-avanade-team4/diagnoseai-monorepo/uploader/README.md

 ## Tests

-This repository contains 6 integration tests and 30 unit tests.
+This repository contains 1 integration test and 26 unit tests.
 Run the tests with the following:

 ``` bash